 My favorite tool for connecting with others is the personal handwritten note.
 I get so much pleasure out of receiving one myself, it makes me happy to think a note from me might give equal pleasure when it’s pulled out of my recipient’s mailbox.
-If this subject interests you too, I invite you to join my Facebook group “Revive the Art of Personal Note Writing.”
+If this subject interests you too, I invite you to join my Facebook group “The Art of the Heartspoken Note.”

 What’s in a name?

-“Bread-and-butter” note is a such an odd name for its commonly understood meanings:
+“Bread-and-butter” note is such an odd name for its commonly understood meanings: